Horses in Jamaica: Horse racing

 The organisation of horse races was first mentioned in 1808 by John Stewart.
 The first races were matches run on the savannah for two days in March each year, and the first racecourse was built in Kingston in 1816.
 In the same year, a one-mile race was organised.
 Other racecourses were built at Saint Ann (Black Heath Pen), Falmouth and Mandeville.
 In 1816, 24 races were run on the island.
 Prizes were distributed by the British Crown to encourage the breeding of hardy horses.
 The Jamaica Jockey Club changed its name to Knutsford Park Ltd. in 1926.
 The popularity of racing continued into the 20th century, making Jamaica a transport hub for horse racing in the Caribbean.
 In 1959, a portion of Caymanas, a former sugar plantation west of Kingston, was purchased to become the country's main racecourse, a status it retains to this day.
 Horse racing is still practiced, with an experiment in predicting results using algorithms leading to a publication in 2008.
 One of the major issues is the fight against horse doping.

+Caymanas Park in Portmore, is the last remaining commercial racetrack on the island.
+However, local horse racing in rural communities is still a popular pastime.